matyus/matyus.github.com/_posts/2023-02-13-did-they-pass-the-coding-exercise.md

 ---
 title: Did they pass the Coding Exercise?
-tags: interviewing interrogation demonstration software-engineering
+tags: interviewing interrogation demonstration software-engineering fitness exercise coding
 ---

 Interviewing is hard!!!! but it's also fun and rewarding when it's going well.